tfgg/yournextmep/_candidates/eu2014/conservative/ben-houchen.md

 person: ben-houchen
 region: north-east
 party: conservative
-title: North East - Conservative Party - Ben Houchen
+title: Ben Houchen is running for MEP in North East for the Conservative Party
 incumbent: false
 ---